JianhangYin/ThunderSwiper/README.md

         Page2 as Component2,                      <br/>
         Page3 as Component3                       <br/>
     }                                             <br/>
-2. use it in the parent component.
+2. import the Thunder Swiper into the parent component and use it with the proper parameters.
     ><ThunderSwiper                               <br/>
         isOpenSwiper={isOpen}                     <br/>
         isCloseSwiper={this.switchButtonClose}    <br/>